mattmakai/fullstackpython.com/source/content/pages/02-learning-programming/04-best-python-resources.markdown

   and problems rather than jumping into a specific language that's recommended to you by a friend.

+* [CS for All](http://www.cs.hmc.edu/csforall/) is an open book by professors at Harvey Mudd College which teaches the fundamentals of computer science using Python.
+It's an accessible read and perfect for programming beginners.

 * If you've never programmed before check out the [Getting Started](http://learntocodewith.me/getting-started/) page on [Learn To Code with Me](http://learntocodewith.me/)